OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 One thing to note is that the process for committing a new block onto the blockchain takes rougly 15 seconds for Ethereum, and that's one reason why transactions aren't instant.
 Only a few dozen to a few hundred transactions fill each block, and a transaction will only have completed once it is included in a block.
-(Note: it takes approximately 15 seconds to commit a block because the mean time to propegate new data across all running instances of the EVM is 12.6 seconds).
+So why 15 seconds, instead of 1 or 2 seconds?
+Well, the mean time to propagate new data across all running instances of the EVM is 12.6 seconds.
+Additonally, there is the proof-of-work puzzle that the miner needs to solve.
+The EVM will adjust the difficulty of the puzzle to target the 15 second block time to keep block time relatively constant.

 Thus, we are able to describe Ethereum as having the state transition function Y(S, T)= S'.